dl-solarity/docs/docs/reference/contracts/diamond/tokens/ERC20/DiamondERC20.md

 ) public virtual override returns (bool)
 ```

-Sets `amount` as the allowance of `spender` over the caller's tokens.
+Sets a `value` amount of tokens as the allowance of `spender` over the
+caller's tokens.

 Returns a boolean value indicating whether the operation succeeded.